 The plan used in this example has the following structure:

 For the constraints, we will focus on a simple case involving only Parameters 4 and 5.
-According to the business rules for the system, parameter 5 represents the sub-class of parameter 4 and, in general, therefore has a 1-to-1 relationship with the preceding row.
+According to the business rules for the system, parameter 5 represents the sub-class of parameter 4 and, in general, there has to be a 1-to-1 relationship with the preceding row.
 However, the system update added two values (7 and 9) which are not assigned to any values of Parameter 4 by design.

 Intuitively, a test designer proceeds with the current model and applies the constraints in the following way: